anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is always a sweet responsibility, never an opportunity.
+Quote: Setting goals is the first step in turning the invisible into the visible.

-By: Kahlil Gibran
+By: Tony Robbins